 - DRAM Current Capability and DRAM Switching Frequency settings are only needed when you want to overclock your RAM, for now, you leave that as is.

-Boot Voltages is really only needed when you want to extreme overclock on LN2 etc. These settings do not apply for overclocking on Air or a Closed or Open Liquid Loop.
+Boot Voltages is only needed when you want to extreme overclocking on LN2 etc. These settings do not apply for overclocking on Air or a Closed or Open Liquid Loop.

 Extreme Tweaker --> Internal CPU Power Management.